aehrc/VariantSpark/python/README.md

 ### 1. Install VariantSpark

 Prerequisites:
-- Python 2.7 with pip (current version of VariantSpark is not compatible with Python 3)
+- Python 3.6+ with pip
 - PySpark installed in the system either as a python package or from the distribution package.
-VariantSpark has been tested with Spark 2.1.x
+VariantSpark has been tested with Spark 2.4.x

 Installation: